fbpx

 The Paul Laurence Dunbar Library Branch was the first Indianapolis Public Library branch established specifically to serve an African American community.
 Established in 1922 within John Hope School No. 26 and led by trailblazer Lillian Haydon Childress Hall, the first African American to graduate from an accredited library school in Indiana, the library provided a sanctuary rich in resources on Black culture and history, nurturing the minds and spirits of its patrons.

-Throughout its existence, the Dunbar Library remained steadfast in its mission, moving to a larger location in 1949 within John Hope School No. 26 to better serve its community.
-Though it faced closure in 1967, its legacy of fostering education and unity lived on through its merger with the Marion County Library, continuing to serve its beloved School No. 26 until 1997.
+Throughout its existence, the Dunbar Library remained steadfast in its mission, moving to a larger location within School 26 in 1949 to better serve its community.
+Though the public library branch faced closure in 1967 when the Marion County Library merged with Indianapolis Public Library, the Dunbar Library continued to serve its beloved School 26 until the school’s closure in 1997.

 What began in May 2022 with the dedication of an Indiana Historical Marker commemorating School 26 and the Paul Laurence Dunbar Library in Martindale-Brightwood has grown into a project that honors the community’s history and highlights the current contributions of African American writers.
-In May of 2024, the library re-opened with the original historic footprint to serve Oaks Academy students and launched the Mari Evans Residency for Artists and Authors of Color.
+In May of 2024, the library reopened in its original historic footprint to serve Oaks Academy students and launched the Mari Evans Residency for Artists and Authors of Color.

 Indiana Historical Marker Dedication